What is the tl;dr?

 - Operating system and version – 24 months

-Website visitors who request access to specific publications
+Website visitors who request access to specific publications, or contact us

 - Name – 365 days